Suryanshu-Nabheet/StudyRoom/README.md

 ## Important Notes

-- Audio is transcribed every 10 seconds
-- Summaries are generated every minute from the last 5 transcripts
 - All media is peer-to-peer (no server recordings)
 - Requires HTTPS in production for WebRTC
-- OpenRouter API key is used for both transcription and summarization
+- Video grid automatically adjusts layout based on participant count (Zoom-like)
-- SVG icons are used throughout the UI (no emojis)
+- SVG icons are used throughout the UI
+- Real-time chat and participant management
+- Professional dark theme UI

 ## Contributing